SongulSYTRK/Data_Access/README.md

  <br> 3)CodeFirst:

 # What is Lazy Loading?
-   # <br> lazy loading moves the entire data to the heap area of ​​the ram.
+# <br> Lazy Loading moves the entire data to the heap area of ​​the ram.
 According to the need, the data is taken from the heap area.
 # What is Eager Loading?
  # <br> Eager Loading moves only the desired part of the data into the ram space.
 It pulls data with less performance in a single query.

  # File in Data_Access
 <br> 1-[DbFirst_LinQ_To_Entity_Example](https://github.com/SongulSYTRK/Data_Access/tree/master/EntityFramework_DbFirst_L%C4%B0NQ)
 <br> 2-[DbFirst_LinQ_To_Sql_Example](https://github.com/SongulSYTRK/Data_Access/tree/master/LinQ_To_Sql_Example)